romanCompoff/myFirstRepo/readMe.txt

-description file (chenge in origin for remote repo) в
+﻿description file (chenge in origin for remote repo) to commit